databricks/koalas/docs/source/user_guide/options.rst

                                                'compute.ordered_head' is set to True, Koalas
-                                               performs natural ordering beforehand, but it will cause a performance overhead. plotting.max_rows               1000           'plotting.max_rows' sets the visual limit on top-n- based plots such as `plot.bar` and `plot.pie`.
+                                               performs natural ordering beforehand, but it will cause a performance overhead. io.read.fallback.pandas         False          'io.read.fallback.pandas' sets whether or not to fallback to pandas when Spark DataFrameReader throws an exception assuming it is caused by unsupported protocol like 'http', 'https', and so on.
+If 'io.read.fallback.pandas' is set to True, Koalas will try to fallback to read using pandas, but it could cause an out-of-memory error. plotting.max_rows               1000           'plotting.max_rows' sets the visual limit on top-n- based plots such as `plot.bar` and `plot.pie`.
 If it is set to 1000, the first 1000 data points will be